benjaminjkraft/notes/gophercon-2020.md

 ## Notes (for reviewers)

 I'm one of the technical leads of this project at Khan.
 It's very much in progress and in our team's collective brains, so it's a great time for us to talk about it!
-I think the way we've planned everything centrally and tried to maintain consistency from the start is especially unusual/interesting.
+I think the way we've planned things and tried to maintain consistency across teams from the start is the most unusual/interesting part of our experience, but many parts of our experience may be of interest to others considering any major language shift.
+(And to those who love Khan Academy!)

 ## Additional information